ajbrown/name-machine/README.md

 List<Name> names = generator.generateNames( 5000 );
 ```

-It can also be run on the command line to output random numbers:
+It can also be run on the command line to output random names:

 ```bash